How does a small digital marketing agency compete for top employees against big firms in such a competitive environment like the Bay Area?

 That’s been a part of it, it’s also something that we now have carried further forward as we’ve gone back to being a dispersed workforce agency.
 At this point, we gave up our great big fancy office on Market Street, in San Francisco and we rented a smaller co-telling or work space site downtown, and employees get to decide if they want to go in there and work, or if they’d rather work at home, or at a local coffee house or, if their mom comes for a visit, whatever it might be, and we very rarely require people to come in.
 It’s based on client need and workload, so that’s part of it.

-We also recognized earlier, as a smaller agency, that we’d have a hard time competing with all the amazing perks and benefits and pay, that you find in the Bay area.
-So, what we’ve done is, we’ve worked hard to give our employees, what I call, some softer benefits, and that includes, in the first year they get about six weeks of combined PTO and paid holidays.
+We also recognized earlier, as a smaller agency, that we’d have a hard time competing with all the amazing perks and benefits and pay that you find in the Bay area.
+So, what we’ve done is, we’ve worked hard to give our employees what I call “softer benefits”, and that includes, in the first year they get about six weeks of combined PTO and paid holidays.
 Then, that goes up the longer they stay with us.
-So, significantly more PTO and paid holidays then you find at a lot of agencies, and certainly companies or agencies, our size.
+So, significantly more PTO and paid holidays then you find at a lot of agencies our size.

 We look for those sorts of opportunities, we have medical and dental.
 We, a few years ago, added a 41K with an immediate match and things that we felt we could do.
 Where, maybe, we don’t have foosball tables and free food every day, and somethings and other things, that you find in the Bay area, but we do offer benefits that go back to a happier life, a happier employee.